-The selected historical financial data set forth below as of January 1, 2011 and January 2, 2010 and for the years ended January 1, 2011, January 2, 2010 and December 27, 2008 are derived from financial statements, which have been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm.
-Consolidated balance sheets as of January 1, 2011 and January 2, 2010 and the related consolidated statements of operations and of cash flows for each of the three years in the period ended January 1, 2011 and notes thereto appear elsewhere in this Annual Report on Form 10-K. The selected historical financial data as of December 27, 2008, December 29, 2007 and December 30, 2006 and for the years ended December 29, 2007 and December 30, 2006 are derived from our financial statements, which have been audited by PricewaterhouseCoopers LLP and which are not included elsewhere in this Annual Report.
+The selected historical financial data set forth below as of December 31, 2011 and January 1, 2011 and for the years ended December 31, 2011, January 1, 2011 and January 2, 2010 are derived from financial statements, which have been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm.
+Consolidated balance sheets as of December 31, 2011 and January 1, 2011 and the related consolidated statements of income and of cash flows for each of the three years in the period ended December 31, 2011 and notes thereto appear elsewhere in this Annual Report on Form 10-K. The selected historical financial data as of January 2, 2010, December 27, 2008 and December 29, 2007 and for the years ended December 27, 2008 and December 29, 2007 are derived from our financial statements, which have been audited by PricewaterhouseCoopers LLP and which are not included elsewhere in this Annual Report.